 • AAC always follows the highest level of sanitization guidelines.
 We have enhanced these preventive measures in order to protect our staff, patients and the community at large against any additional risk factors associated with the spread of COVID-19.

-• All offices will remain open and available for patients, for the immediate future.
+• All offices remain open and available for our patients.
 However, provider schedules may change with little or no notice to ensure adequate coverage.

-• We advise immunotherapy patients currently on weekly injections to consider lengthening the interval between injections to every 3 weeks.
+• We advise immunotherapy patients currently on weekly injections to lengthen the interval between injections to every 2 weeks.

 • Medication refills will be reviewed on a case by case basis.

 • Many allergic conditions can be evaluated and treated with a phone call or a telehealth interview.
 We are currently working out the details to offer this service shortly.

 • Appointments via video and phone conferencing remain available.
 Please be aware that we will now be billing for your direct communication with the physicians, including phone video and e-mail.

 AAC is providing the following information from the CDC and other resources regarding the Coronavirus and COVID-19.
 We are making these links available to provide you with the most current and relevant information.

 • How It Spreads

 • Prevention and Treatment